Joe Bonamassa & Gov't Mule Tickets in Interlochen

 Joe Bonamassa & Gov't Mule will be coming to Kresge Auditorium at Interlochen Center for the Arts for a huge performance that you can't miss!
 Tickets are currently on sale at healthy prices here at our site where it's our goal to get you to the concert even if it's completely sold out at the box office.
 We want you to get up close, which is why we are a major seller for first row and premium seats.
 If you need them last-minute, check out eTickets for the quickest delivery so you can have them sent to your email.
 All transactions are made through our safe and secure checkout and covered with a 100 percent money-back guarantee.

-At what exact moment does the Gov't Mule performance in Interlochen start?
+At exactly what time does the Gov't Mule concert in Interlochen start?

-The event is presently planned to start at 3:30 AM on August 14.
-Gov't Mule does have a reputation for beginning 20 mins - 30 mins later than the planned start time but it might be wise getting there at approximately 3:00 AM to make sure you don't miss a minute of the event
+The performance is presently expected to kick off at 7:30 PM on August 14.
+Gov't Mule has been known for starting quite a few minutes later than the expected event time but it might be wise arriving around 7:00 PM to ensure you don't miss a minute of the concert

-What can we expect to hear at the Gov't Mule show in Interlochen?
+What can fans expect to hear at the Gov't Mule concert in Interlochen?

-"Soulshine" is usually a fan favorite and will probably be played at the Gov't Mule Interlochen performance.
-Additionally, the crowd might hear Gov't Mule play "Banks Of The Deep End," which is also quite famous.
+"Soulshine" is absolutely a fan favorite and will likely be played at the Gov't Mule Interlochen show.
+Secondly, fans possibly could see Gov't Mule perform "Banks Of The Deep End," which is also quite famous.